MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Lync/LyncServer/validate-replication-of-configuration-settings.md

 <span> </span>

-<span data-ttu-id="aa5e5-103">_**Argomento Ultima modifica:** 2012-10-19_</span><span class="sxs-lookup"><span data-stu-id="aa5e5-103">_**Topic Last Modified:** 2012-10-19_</span></span>
+<span data-ttu-id="a34ac-103">_**Ultimo argomento modificato:** 2012-10-19_</span><span class="sxs-lookup"><span data-stu-id="a34ac-103">_**Topic Last Modified:** 2012-10-19_</span></span>

-<span data-ttu-id="aa5e5-104">È possibile convalidare la replica delle informazioni di configurazione nel server perimetrale eseguendo il cmdlet **Get-CsManagementStoreReplicationStatus** di lync Server 2013 nel computer interno in cui si trova l'archivio di gestione centrale o un computer collegato a un dominio in cui sono installati i componenti principali di lync Server 2013.</span><span class="sxs-lookup"><span data-stu-id="aa5e5-104">You can validate the replication of configuration information to the Edge Server by running the Lync Server 2013 **Get-CsManagementStoreReplicationStatus** cmdlet on the internal computer on which the Central Management store is located or any domain joined computer on which Lync Server 2013 Core Components is installed.</span></span>
+<span data-ttu-id="a34ac-104">È possibile convalidare la replica delle informazioni di configurazione nel server perimetrale eseguendo il cmdlet **Get-CsManagementStoreReplicationStatus** di lync Server 2013 nel computer interno in cui si trova l'archivio di gestione centrale o qualsiasi computer aggiunto a un dominio in cui è installato lync Server 2013 Core Components.</span><span class="sxs-lookup"><span data-stu-id="a34ac-104">You can validate the replication of configuration information to the Edge Server by running the Lync Server 2013 **Get-CsManagementStoreReplicationStatus** cmdlet on the internal computer on which the Central Management store is located or any domain joined computer on which Lync Server 2013 Core Components is installed.</span></span>

-<span data-ttu-id="aa5e5-105">I risultati iniziali possono indicare lo stato "false" invece di "true" per la replica.</span><span class="sxs-lookup"><span data-stu-id="aa5e5-105">Initial results may indicate the status as "False" instead of "True" for replication.</span></span> <span data-ttu-id="aa5e5-106">In questo caso, eseguire il cmdlet **Invoke-CsManagementStoreReplication** e consentire il completamento della replica prima di eseguire di nuovo il cmdlet **Get-CsManagementStoreReplicationStatus** .</span><span class="sxs-lookup"><span data-stu-id="aa5e5-106">If so, run the **Invoke-CsManagementStoreReplication** cmdlet and allow time for the replication to complete before running the **Get-CsManagementStoreReplicationStatus** cmdlet again.</span></span>
+<span data-ttu-id="a34ac-105">I risultati iniziali possono indicare lo stato "False" anziché "True" per la replica.</span><span class="sxs-lookup"><span data-stu-id="a34ac-105">Initial results may indicate the status as "False" instead of "True" for replication.</span></span> <span data-ttu-id="a34ac-106">In questo caso, eseguire il cmdlet **Invoke-CsManagementStoreReplication** e attendere il completamento della replica prima di eseguire di nuovo **Get-CsManagementStoreReplicationStatus**.</span><span class="sxs-lookup"><span data-stu-id="a34ac-106">If so, run the **Invoke-CsManagementStoreReplication** cmdlet and allow time for the replication to complete before running the **Get-CsManagementStoreReplicationStatus** cmdlet again.</span></span>

 </div>